-Your membership supports us as we look for funding, for forest thinning, prescribed burning, grazing, water storage tanks and more. and get more done by working together.
-We can help local landowners adapt to climate change by reducing fuel load, increasing rainwater storage, improving roads, and creating a healthier, more resilient environment.
+Your donations support us as we look for funding, for forest thinning, prescribed burning, grazing, water storage tanks and more. and get more done by working together.
+We can help local landowners by reducing fuel load, increasing rainwater storage, improving roads, and creating a healthier, more resilient environment.
 We have received grants for this work in the past and are currently applying for more.
 Join us so we can get more done by working together!

-Stay tuned for our new website launch in 2019!
+Stay connected!
 Sign up for our newsletter here->